(a)A broker is required to notify a sponsored sales

 shall notify the Commission in the same manner within 30 days after

 the delegation of a supervisor has ended.
-It is the responsibility
+In the event the delegated

 services must be solicited and accepted in a broker's name.